shenwei356/kmcp/docs/usage.md

      lines proceeded by a thread can be set by the flag --line-chunk-size.
   2. However using a lot of threads does not always accelerate processing, 4 threads with chunk size of 500-5000 is fast enough.
+  3. If the stage 1/4 produces thousands of candidates, then stage 2/4 would be very slow.
+You can use the flag --no-amb-corr to disable ambiguous reads correction which has very little effect on the results.

 Profiling output formats:
   1. KMCP      (-o/--out-prefix)